srsaurav0/Selenium-Automation-Testing/README.md

 ##  Project Overview

 This project automates testing of a vacation rental website's details page for SEO-related elements and currency filtering functionality.
 It uses Python, Selenium, and Pandas to validate key aspects of the page, ensuring a smooth user experience and adherence to best practices.
+It follows good software development practices like modularity, configuration separation, and utility-based design, making it easy to adapt and extend.

 ---